RobinGJonsson/UnderDaC/README.md

   * [Python]

 ### Frameworks, Libraries & Programs Used
-* [amiresponsive](http://ami.responsivedesign.is/) to see how responsive the site is on different devices.
 * [LucidChart](https://lucidchart.com/) was used to create the Wireframes.
 * [MapBox](https://www.mapbox.com/)) was used to for generating maps.
-* [Cloudinary](https://cloudinary.com/) was used to upload, store, manage, manipulate, and deliver images.
+* [Cloudinary](https://cloudinary.com/) was used to upload, store, manage, manipulate, and deliver files and images.
 * [Django](https://www.djangoproject.com/) was the framework used for this project
 * [Bootstrap 5](https://getbootstrap.com/)) was used for icons and most styling on the site
 * [Git](https://git-scm.com/) was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.